Quercus crispula: Distribution and habitat

 Quercus crispula is native to all of Japan's main islands and also on Sakhalin Island, the Kuril Islands, Amur, Khabarovsk, Korea, Manchuria, and Primorsky Krai.
 It is often colocated with Fagus crenata (Japanese beech) and Acer mono (Painted maple).
 All three species function as canopy trees, with F. crenata being dominant.
 In parts of its range, other deciduous trees often found with Q. crispula include: Fagus japonica, Magnolia obovata, Fraxinus lanuginosa, Acer japonicum, Quercus serrata, and Carpinus laxiflora.
 Q. crispula prefers a colder climate than the closely related Quercus serrata and Quercus acutissima.
 It grows naturally from the mountains of Japan to the subalpine zone.
 Along with beech, it is one of the main tree species of deciduous broad-leaved forests in Japan, preferring slightly brighter places than beech.

-Quercus dentata (Qd) (Japanese Emporer Oak) cannot tolerate the exteme cold of northern Hokkaido, but Q. crispula (Qc) can.
+Quercus dentata (Qd) (Japanese Emperor Oak) cannot tolerate the extreme cold of northern Hokkaido, but Q. crispula (Qc) can.
 In more southerly parts of Hokkaido, Q. dentata lives in coastal areas while Q. crispula tends to live more inland.
 In the more northern parts of the island, these two species have experienced introgression and they are interfertile, producing shoots that grow and can reproduce; resulting in a coastal Qc ecotype wih Qd-like traits.
 The coastal Qc are intermediary between the two parent species in genotypes and phenotypes.
 There have been conflicting studies about whether Q. crispula had one lineage that migrated northward from southern Japan or that one plus another one that migrated southward from northern Hokkaido.
 Genetic studies show that the southern lineage specimens only migrated north to the Oshima Peninsula, the very southern tip of Hokkaido, after the Last Glacial Maximum (LGM), more than 20,000 years ago.
 The other lineage stayed in central and northern Hokkaido and admixture, resulting in multiple lineages in Hokkaido.